cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     // (undocumented)
     _getTargetVolumeUID: (scene: any) => any;
     // (undocumented)
-    handleSelectedCallback: (evt: any, annotation: any, handle: any, interactionType?: string) => void;
+    handleSelectedCallback: (evt: any, annotation: Annotation, handle: any, interactionType?: string) => void;
     // (undocumented)
     isDrawing: boolean;
     // (undocumented)